servicegraph-foss/servicegraph-py/README.md

 This eliminates the manual wiring typically required in Python applications while maintaining full control over object creation.

-> **Note on Constructor Analysis**: dipy gracefully handles classes without explicit constructors (those that inherit Python's default `object.__init__`).
+> **Note on Constructor Analysis**: servicegraph gracefully handles classes without explicit constructors (those that inherit Python's default `object.__init__`).
 The container automatically detects when a class has no custom constructor and creates simple factory functions that instantiate the class directly, without attempting dependency injection.
 This means you can register and resolve both complex services with dependencies and simple data classes or utility classes seamlessly.

 ### Interface Design Requirements

-**dipy enforces proper interface design using Python's Abstract Base Classes (ABC):**
+**servicegraph enforces proper interface design using Python's Abstract Base Classes (ABC):**

 ```python
 from abc import ABC, abstractmethod